-Explanation: When you configure a ZENworks zone with an external Certificate Authority and

-Action: Provide a valid Private Key and certificate, or enable Allow Connection When Remote Management Console Does Not Have SSL Certificate in the Remote
+- Explanation: When you configure a ZENworks zone with an external Certificate Authority and launch the remote management operation on a managed device without providing a certificate or by providing an invalid certificate, you might get the following error message: The managed device was unable to initialize Novell encryption scheme for the session. - Action: Provide a valid Private Key and certificate, or enable Allow Connection When Remote Management Console Does Not Have SSL Certificate in the Remote Management policy.

-Management policy.